Grab the Metering Modes Guide

 So this is an instance where YOU need to be the boss!

-I think this is the most important aspect of silhouette photos.
+I think this is the most important aspect when shooting sunset silhouettes, but also any other type of silhouette picture.

-When we put a subject in shadow, we capture only shape, and very little (if any) detail.
-So it works best if our subject has interesting and well defined shape and lines.
-You’re only limited by your imagination, but the following are some examples of subjects with sharply defined form:
+When we put a subject in shadow, we can only capture its shape, and very little of (if any) its details.
+So it works best if our subject has an interesting and well-defined shape and lines.
+You’re only limited by your imagination, but the following are some examples of subjects with a sharply defined form:

 Remember, avoid the blob!

-Or you could shoot indoors, with your subject backlit by natural window or door light, or through the use of lamps or other lights.
+Or you could shoot indoors, with your subject backlit by the light source coming from a natural window, doorway, or through the use of lamps or other lights including firellight.

-As long as your background is lighter than your subject, you can create a silhouette shot.
+As long as your background is brighter than your subject, you can create a silhouette shot.

-Simplicity is key.
-Too many elements and it just becomes chaotic and our sharply defined subjects will need to compete for our attention.
+Simplicity is key when taking a sunset silhouette photo.
+Too many elements will make your picture appear chaotic and the sharply defined subjects will need to compete for our attention.
 With that in mind, negative space works beautifully.

 Also consider your perspective.
 If you’re shooting a sunset or sunrise silhouette, and you have a sky like this, make it the hero of your shot!
 Let the sky take up at least 2/3rds of the frame.

-As we mentioned above, you need to be in full manual mode for this shot so that you can control the exposure of your silhouette photo.
-If you’re not yet shooting in manual mode, familiarise yourself with the exposure triangle to get started.
+As we mentioned above, you need to be in full manual mode for this shot so that you can control the exposure of your sunset silhouette pics, or any other scene consisting of the outline photo.
+If you’re still shooting in automatic mode and you don’t know much about manual mode, it would be a good idea to familiarise yourself with the exposure triangle to get started.

 Related: The Exposure Triangle